Bettie Page: Revival of public interest

 In 1997, E!
 True Hollywood Story aired a feature on Page titled, Bettie Page: From Pinup to Sex Queen.

 In a late-1990s interview, Page stated she would not allow any current pictures of her to be shown because of concerns about her weight.
 However, in 1997, Page changed her mind and agreed to a television interview for the aforementioned E!
 True Hollywood Story on the condition that the location of the interview and her face not be revealed (she was shown with her face and dress electronically blacked out).
 Page allowed a publicity picture to be taken of her for the August 2003 edition of Playboy.
 In 2006, the Los Angeles Times ran an article headlined "A Golden Age for a Pinup", covering an autographing session at CMG Worldwide.
 Once again, Page declined to be photographed.

 In a 1998 interview, she commented of her career, "I never thought it was shameful.
 I felt normal.
 It's just that it was much better than pounding a typewriter eight hours a day, which gets monotonous."

 In her last years, she hired a law firm to help her recoup some of the profits being made with her likeness.
 According to MTV: "Katy Perry's rocker bangs and throwback skimpy jumpers; Madonna's Sex book and fascination with bondage gear; Rihanna's obsession with all things leather, lace and second-skin binding; Uma Thurman in Pulp Fiction; the SuicideGirls website; the Pussycat Dolls; and the entire career of Dita Von Teese" would not have been possible without Page.

 In 2011, Page's estate made the Forbes annual list of top-earning dead celebrities, earning $6 million and tied with the estates of George Harrison and Andy Warhol, at 13th on the list.
 In 2014, Forbes estimated that Page's estate earned $10 million in 2013.

-In 2023, a historical marker commemorating Page's life was erected in Nashville.
+In 2023, local fan Ben Wilkinson successfully advocated for a historical marker honoring Page's life, which was erected in Nashville on what would have been her 100th birthday.